Federicoyr/CoffeeUp/README.md

 # CoffeeUp
-Academic research about coffee price market on NASDAQ
+Academic research about price market of coffee on NASDAQ

 Abstract: This study explores various machine learning approaches and feature engineering techniques to optimize the